To win a personal injury claim, you must usually prove four legal elements:

 The question of whether causation in a given case was “proximate” is not always obvious.
 With many claims, it is a judgment call.
 It is those situations where an experienced lawyer’s clear thinking and persuasive arguments are more likely to decide the case.
 If your claim involves any significant amount of money, an experienced personal injury lawyer is a must.

-Remember, almost any personal injury lawyer will charge you legal fees only if you win.
+Remember, our personal injury attorney in Queens or Bronx will charge you legal fees only if we win.
 Ultimately, it is the quality of your claim that matters – not the size of your bank account.